 Historical newspaper database.
-View, save and print full-page newspapers dating from 1759 to 1977.
+View, save and print full-page newspapers dating from 1607 to the present.

 Online access to 3,000+ historical newspapers.
 Dating from the early 1700s into the early 2000s, Newspapers.com Library Edition contains full runs and portions of runs of well-known, regional and state titles to small local newspapers in the United States and other countries.

 This resource provides reading suggestions for children in Kindergarten through Grade 8.
 Features include: fiction and nonfiction reading lists created for teens and kids, suggested reading lists from similar authors (read-alikes), lists of award-winning books, age limiting tools to ensure appropriate results, and more.